IBM/knative101-eventing/step3/README.md

       name: event-display
 ```

+Comparing to the old version, the new trigger has an attribute called `filter`.
+In the `filter`, we define an event type `dev.knative.cronjob.event` which exactly matches the event source `CronJobs`.
+By adding `filter`, Broker will only forward those events matching the event type to the subscriber.

-Create a new `mytrigger` with filter by applying the new version of yaml file:
+Now we will create this new `mytrigger` with filter by applying the new version of yaml file:

 ```text
 $ kubectl replace -f trigger2.yaml